Home > Analyses > Utilities > American Water Works Company, Inc.

 Revenue by Segment

-The pie chart below displays American Water Works Company, Inc.’s revenue distribution by segment for the fiscal year 2024, illustrating the relative contribution of each business line to the total revenue.
+This pie chart illustrates American Water Works Company, Inc.’s revenue distribution by segment for the fiscal year 2024, highlighting the contributions of its Regulated and Market Based Businesses.

 revenue by segment